 - The Zebra: This online car insurance search engine compares your options from 200 providers in less than 60 seconds.
 When you’re ready to consider your options and select a quote, you can also get a phone call from The Zebra for additional support.

 - Lemonade: Through this online insurance company, homeowners insurance starts at $25 a month and renters policies start at $5 a month.
 Instead of profiting extra when it doesn’t pay out claims, the company keeps 20% of your premium while 80% goes into a pool for paying claims and for charity.
-It’s available in Arizona, California, Georgia, Illinois, New Mexico, New York, Nevada, Pennsylvania, Texas, Ohio, Rhode Island and Washington, D.C.
+It’s available in Arizona, California, Georgia, Illinois, Indiana, Iowa, Maryland, Michigan, New Mexico, New York, Nevada, Ohio, Oregon, Pennsylvania, Rhode Island, Texas and Washington, D.C.

 8. Arm Yourself to Make Smarter Financial Decisions